 The skin color of chicken usually is light gray or pure white.
 They have three toes on each foot.
 The comb and wattles are large, fleshy, round, and white.
 The Brahma bird has rich meat.
 It lays 4-6 eggs per year.
 The meat texture is tender and rich in flavor with a pinkish or dark red color from the breast to the back of the head and neck.

-The Brahma chicken is rustic and can handle the cold, heat, and rain very well.
+The Brahma chicken is rustic and can handle cold, heat, and rain very well.
 In addition, it is a good layer of brown eggs with a high egg production record of up to 308 per year.
-Brahma chicken has a broad body, pear-shaped chest, low hips, and abdomen that creates an elongated appearance.
+Brahma chicken has a broad body, pear-shaped chest, low hips, and abdomen that create an elongated appearance.

-Its body structure is smooth with fine powdery feathers and soft down feathers to preserve the body heat in cold weather.
+Its body structure is smooth with fine powdery feathers and soft down feathers to preserve body heat in cold weather.
 The Brahma chicken has a strong immune system, which enables it to resist diseases and parasites.
 It is well-suited for backyard farm use and does not require a lot of attention.

 Best 12 Notes